stases/math4ai_temp/docs/essentials/vector_spaces.md

 # Vector spaces

+{: .motivation}
 In order to introduce vector spaces, which is a space where vectors _live_, we will first try to motivate its formal definition which will follow later.
+ The reason why we study vector spaces is because they provide a useful framework for representing and solving many problems in mathematics, physics, engineering, and computer science.
+For example, they are used in linear algebra to study linear equations and matrices, in computer graphics to represent shapes and animations, and in machine learning to represent data.

 ## Informal definition